 Ultimate complete Photography Guide to Photograph Northern Lights

-Looking for travel to photograph Northern Lights?
-For most of the photographers, capture this phenomenon with your camera (or phone) is one of the most amazing experiences.
-An expedition to the Arctic Pole looking for Auroras must be a must in your checklist as a landscape photographer.
-Iceland or Norway has become a famous destination for this purpose, but you will discover here some other interesting spots.
+Looking to photograph Northern Lights?
+For most photographers, capture this phenomenon with your camera (or phone) is one of the most amazing experiences.
+An expedition to the Arctic Pole looking for Auroras must be a must in your checklist for your landscape photography portfolio.
+Iceland or Norway has become a famous destination, but you will discover here some other interesting spots.

 For sure, you saw thousands of amazing Northern Lights photographs on Facebook or Instagram before book your trip.
 And if you are like us, those pictures convince you to travel to the Arctic Pole during winter to catch this with your camera.
 Even if you already know that temperatures can be down and the weather can be against your goal… There is nothing that can’t stop your dreams!